Lap-Chee Tsui: Controversy

 Tsui became the centre of controversy following Chinese Vice-Premier Li Keqiang's visit to the centenary ceremony of Hong Kong University on 18 August 2011.
 During the Vice Premier's visit, police used what a review concluded was unnecessary and unjustifiable force to push some students into a stairwell away from the Vice-Premier.
-Tsui was later accused by the students of pandering to the Chinese central government and failing to protect both student's freedom of speech and expression, as well as academic freedoms.
+Tsui was later accused by the students of pandering to the Chinese central government and failing to protect both the freedom of speech and expression, as well as academic freedoms of students.

 In a statement to the HKU community, Tsui admitted that the security arrangements could have been better planned and organised.
-He also apologised to the university's students and alumni for not having been able to prevent the unhappy incident.
+He also apologised to the university's students and alumni for not having been able to prevent the unfortunate incident.
 He assured them that "the University campus belongs to students and teachers and it will always remain a place for freedom of expression."